BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

     The `logger` is the silent parent `Logger`.

     The `log` is a new instance of the `BetonQuestLogger` that you can use to log things during the test.
-    This logger has a topic that can be accessed via `BetonQuestLoggerService.LOGGER_TOPIC`.
+    This logger has a topic that can be accessed via `BetonQuestLoggerExtension.LOGGER_TOPIC`.

 ## Handling BukkitScheduler